 Though dancers need a floor that will absorb shock to their joints, not all types of dance require a fully sprung floor.

 In fact, too much spring can be problematic depending on the type of dance being performed on the surface.
 As a result, semi-sprung floors are growing in popularity for dance studio owners.
 Semi-sprung floors are designed to dampen bounce, so they won’t feel as springy as a trampoline, but they also give the performer just enough bounce to prevent injury and muscle strain.

 In some cases, dance studio owners opt to not install a sprung floor due to budget.
 However, this could be a mistake, as the lack of spring in flooring can lead to liability issues.
 Your dancers must feel safe, and you need to prevent as many injuries as possible.
 You might be able to get away with installing a semi-sprung floor, which is often less expensive, but don’t skimp by opting completely out of having some form of a sprung floor.

-This may seem like an odd question considering the fact we’re discussing dance floor installation in this article.
-Believe it or not, though, the height of your ceilings can actually have a significant impact on the flooring you choose.
+This may seem odd since we’re discussing dance floor installation but, the height of your ceilings can actually have a significant impact on the flooring you choose.

-When considering your dance floor material, you also need to think about things like:
+When considering your dance studio flooring, you also need to think about things like:

 - The moisture of the building

 - The strength and construction of the foundation you will be installing the floor on

 - Whether or not there will be doors that need to swing open onto the floor